namboy94/ci-scripts/doc/markdown/project_euler.md

     Answer: X

-Which is used to check if the programs output the correct answer
+Which is used to check if the programs output the correct answer.